tzetan/MQCOMP3120-2021-Individual-Project/README.md

 - There is a link in the navigation bar to a form to add a new poem, once the fields are completed and the user clicks submit, the form is sent to the backend, if all goes well, the new poem is shown on it's own page

-- When a form is submitted with one of the fields empty, error messages are handled and displayed on the form
+- When a form is submitted with one of the fields empty, error messages are handled and displayed on the form.

-- Clicking on a poem title or "read more..." navigates to a page for that poem showing the whole text of the poem
+- Clicking on a poem title or "read more..." navigates to individual page for that poem showing the whole text of the poem

-- Each poem page has an upvote button to record votes for the poem, clicking the button sends a request to the API to add to the votes for the poem
+- Each poem page has an upvote button to record votes for the poem, and shows the amount of vote the poem has.
+Clicking the button sends a request to the API to add to the votes for the poem

 - Poem texts are written using Markdown and when displayed on the pages, the Markdown is interpreted to give a nice layout (eg. using the `react-markdown` package)
   > Note that to create line breaks, end a line with two spaces